Relating hadronic CP-violation to higher-twist distributions

 where $A^q$ and $B^q$ are dimensionless, scale-dependent invariant matrix elements.
 The cMDM sigma term obviously depends on both $A^q$ and $B^q$:

 On the other hand, $e^q_{2,\mathrm{tw3}}$ depends on another combination of $A^q$ and $B^q$:

 Combining with the approximation in Eq. \eqref{eq:e2e2tw3} we thus obtain:

-This is the central result of the paper: the cMDM sigma terms $\sigma^{0,3}_C$ are matched to $e^{u,d}_2$, barring the two unknown constants $B^{u,d}$.
-Furthermore, we observe that upon a non-relativistic (NR) reduction of the quark fields, these constants have to vanish.
-This can be easily seen by working in the nucleon's rest frame (i.e. $P^\mu=(m_N,\vec{0})$) and realizing that in the NR limit the quark bilinear $\bar{q}\sigma_\alpha^{\:\:\nu}q$ is non-zero only when $\alpha,\nu\neq 0$, so the only solution is that $B^q=0$.
-It is well-known that the symmetry relations obtained from NR quark models are in most cases identical to those implied by spin-flavor symmetry, which is a direct consequence of the large $N_c$-expansion \cite{Dashen:1994qi}.
-Therefore, in this work we shall simply assume the $B^q$ term to be subdominant and neglect it in the numerical analysis.
-In-depth theoretical investigations in the future are of course necessary to better understand the relative size between $A^q$ and $B^q$.
+This is the central result of the Letter: the cMDM sigma terms $\sigma^{0,3}_C$ are related to the third moment of $e^{u,d}(x)$, barring the two unknown constants $B^{u,d}$ that vanish in the non-relativistic (NR) limit.
+The latter can be seen by working in the nucleon's rest frame (i.e. $P^\mu=(m_N,\vec{0})$) and realizing that in the NR limit the quark bilinear $\bar{q}\sigma_\alpha^{\:\:\nu}q$ is non-zero only when $\alpha,\nu\neq 0$.
+That is, the right side of Eq. \eqref{eq:munumatrix} must be zero when $\mu=\nu=0$, and this can be achieved only if $B_q=0$.
+It is well-known that the symmetry relations obtained from NR quark models are identical to those implied by spin-flavor symmetry, which is a direct consequence of the large $N_c$-expansion \cite{Dashen:1994qi}.
+Therefore, the terms $B^q$ are subdominant and we shall neglect them in our numerical analysis henceforth.
+Under this assumption one could determine the cMDM sigma terms $\sigma^{0,3}_C$ through the precise experimental measurement of $e^{u,d}(x)$ in analogy to the acquirement of the nucleon tensor charge $\delta q$ from the transversity distribution function $h_1^q(x)$.

-Eq. \eqref{eq:cMDMmatcheq2} allows us to perform a more detailed separation of the unknown hadronic inputs from the known ones in the matching relations of $\bar{g}_I$:

-Within the curly bracket at the right side in both lines of Eq. \eqref{eq:matching2}, the first term is relatively well-known from current lattice study and QCD sum rule, the second term is directly related to the chiral-odd twist-three distribution function which can be experimentally probed while the third term is so-far unknown but it should be no larger than the second term based on general argument.
-Therefore, determination of $e^q(x)$ from experiments allows us to pin down the second term as well as to constrain the size of the third term.
-By doing so one may achieve a better understanding of the theoretical uncertainty in the matching relation of $\bar{g}_I$.